jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (b) be made at least 3 months before the date on which the proposed change of control takes effect; and (c) include the following information:
     (i) the name of each relevant person:
-    (ii) if a relevant person is a corporate body, the name of each director of the body and of each shareholder or member of the body referred to in subsection (4):
+    (ii) if a relevant person is a body corporate, the name of each director of the body and of each shareholder or member of the body referred to in subsection (4):
     (iii) particulars about how the change of control is proposed to be undertaken:
     (iv) particulars about when the change of control is proposed to take effect; and (d) be accompanied by—